laparda14/gimhookTesting/README.md

 A desktop app and modloader for Gimkit.

-# How do I build this from source?
+# How do I use this?

-**NOTE: You should probably just download a release and run it.
-It's a lot easier.**

-1. Install Node.JS if you don't already have it
-2. Download this repository with `git clone` and enter it (**DO NOT** download a zip file for this repository from github - it won't work)
-3. Run `./scripts/build.sh` to build the desktop app
-4. Run `./scripts/run.sh` to run the desktop app
-5. Profit.
+Read [the usage documentation](docs/usage/index.md) for more information.

 # How do I make a mod?

-While it is technically possible to write a Gimhook mod manually, the recommended way to do it is via the work-in-progress Gimhook SDK.

-Read [the SDK documentation](sdk/README.md) for more information.
+Read [the SDK documentation](docs/sdk/index.md) for more information.

 # Is this allowed on Gimkit?